 $195,088

-Widely celebrated as one of the greatest films ever made, "Some Like It Hot" was among the first 25 movies selected by the Library of Congress for preservation in the U.S. National Film Registry, honored for its cultural, historical, and aesthetic importance.
+Revered as one of the greatest comedies ever made, "Some Like It Hot" holds a prestigious place in cinematic history.
+The film was chosen as one of the first 25 to be preserved by the Library of Congress in the U.S. National Film Registry, earning recognition for its significant cultural, historical, and artistic value.

 AdventureWar